omerucel/fabrika/README.md

 # About

-Fabrika is a fixtures replacement, like [django factory_boy](https://github.com/rbarrois/factory_boy), for PHP.
+Fabrika is a database fixtures replacement, like [django factory_boy](https://github.com/rbarrois/factory_boy), for PHP.
+Unfortunatly, now only supported PDO and limited model class.
+Documentation will update as soon as possible.
+Sorry about that..

+# Why?

+I don't like using PHPUnit/DBUnit datasets.
+This is the main reason..

 # Requirements